yayomithakshila/team11php-project/README.md

 ### Feature 3

-Create a admin login to the website.Then admin can add and delete images from the website.
+Implements an admin login feature on a website, allows administrators to upload images to the website, Handles the image upload process, including file validation and storing file information in the database and enables administrators to delete images from the website. <br>

 Link (github- code files) -